artikell/resp-cost/readme.md

 ## Description

-This project is a cost calculator for the Database that is used in the Resp.
+This project is a cost calculator for the Database that is used in the RESP protocol.